DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointments.md

 .embedded-demo({ "path": "scheduler-all-day-panel/week-view", "showThemeSelector": true })

+## Recurring Appointments

+A recurring appointment is an appointment that is repeated after a specified time.
+An object that defines such an appointment should contain the `rRule` field whose value has the [iCalendar RRULE](https://tools.ietf.org/html/rfc5545#section-3.8.5.3) format.
+To exclude specific dates from recurrence, specify the exceptions in the `exDate` field.
+Its values should have the [iCalendar EXDATE](https://tools.ietf.org/html/rfc5545#section-3.8.5.1) format.

+.embedded-demo({ "path": "scheduler-recurrence/basic", "showThemeSelector": true })

 ## Customize the Appearance

 The [Appointments](../reference/appointments.md) plugin allows you to customize the appearance of appointments.
 Override the plugin's `appointmentComponent` with a custom component.
 Use the [AppointmentProps](../reference/appointments.md#appointmentsappointmentprops) when you implement the custom component.
 The following example shows how to use this approach to add custom styles to appointments: